lyledean1/flutter_whisper.cpp/README.md

 ## Optimisations on iOS

 As per other examples in Whisper.cpp
-- I've added `-DGGML_USE_ACCELERATE` compiler flag in Build Phasese
 - I've added `-O3 -DNDEBUG` to `Other C Flags`.
 But is not recommended for production/real world scenarios